TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Three different type of scripts are included depending of what you want to download, the only thing changing is the naming scheme.

-`Channels` : Made to download everything made by creators (naming scheme: `Uploader/Uploader - 20201231 - Title/Uploader - 20201231 - Title.ext`).
+`Channels` : Made to download everything made by creators (naming scheme: `Uploader/Uploader - 20201231 - Title/Uploader - 20201231 - Title [VIDEOID].ext`).

-`Playlists` : Made to download playlists made by creators (naming scheme: `PlaylistName - Uploader/20201231 - Title/20201231 - Title.ext`).
+`Playlists` : Made to download playlists made by creators (naming scheme: `PlaylistName - Uploader/20201231 - Title/20201231 - Title [VIDEOID].ext`).

-`Unique` : Made to download individual videos made by creators (naming scheme: `Title - Uploader - 20201231/Title - Uploader - 20191231.ext`).
+`Unique` : Made to download individual videos made by creators (naming scheme: `Title - Uploader - 20201231/Title - Uploader - 20191231 [VIDEOID].ext`).

 # Details :